Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality

+where we choose $\delta>\eta$ to ensure operation in the $\beta$-framework with real eigenvalues i.e. $\chi=1$.
+For $\epsilon=0$, the system is degenerate.
+For $\epsilon=1$, the system is critical ($\beta=\delta$).
+We use the parametrization \eqref{eq:eps} to move from degeneracy to criticality by setting $\delta=\beta_c$.
+Depending on the regime, the correspondence can be read from the table in Figure \ref{fig:phase_gen} (bottom).
+This parametrization, shown in red in Figure \ref{fig:phase_gen}, satisfies $K \beta \sim \beta_c$, so the divergence of $K$ is exactly compensated by the vanishing of $\beta$ as $\epsilon \to 0$.
+The resulting phase diagram and non-normal gain are plotted in Figure \ref{fig:phase_gen}.
+Despite the divergence of $K$, the system never reaches pseudo-criticality, and no non-normal amplification occurs.

+For this application, our main contribution is to reveal that while, the parameterization $\epsilon = 1 - \eta/\delta$ naturally monitors the distance to criticality, it fails to detect the existence of a ``highly non-normal'' regime ($K > K_c$).
+To address this, we propose re-parameterizing $\mathbf{J}$ as

+For $\eta > \delta$, the two expressions are permuted.
+This parameterization allows independent exploration of spectral degeneracy through $\beta$ and non-normality through $\kappa$.
+It also shows that $\delta, \eta > 1$ is permissible as long as $\beta = \sqrt{\delta^2 - \eta^2}$ \eqref{eq:pseudo_para} ensures asymptotic stability.

+Varying $\kappa$ at fixed $\beta$ corresponds to moving vertically in the phase diagram of Figure \ref{fig:phase_gen}, thereby exploring the full pseudo-critical sector that was previously excluded by the single-parameter $\epsilon$ approach of \cite{Charan2020,Charan2021Remote}.

-Our analysis shows that non-normality provides an independent amplification mechanism, capable of producing large responses to weak periodic perturbations—even when the system is spectrally far from resonance or criticality.
-Recognizing non-normality as a separate axis of fault instability significantly expands the hazard landscape: faults considered ``sub-critical'' based on eigenvalue analysis may still fall within the pseudo-critical region of Figure \ref{fig:phase_gen}, where small disturbances can be strongly amplified.
-Incorporating the non-normality parameter $K$ alongside the spectral parameter $\lambda$ thus elevates the risk of remote triggering and points to new diagnostic metrics—such as transient growth bounds or local condition number estimates—that could be derived from seismic data.
+Our analysis demonstrates that non-normality provides an independent amplification mechanism, capable of producing large responses to weak periodic perturbations -- even when the system is spectrally far from resonance or criticality.
+Recognizing non-normality as a separate axis of fault instability significantly expands the hazard landscape: faults considered ``sub-critical'' by eigenvalue analysis may nonetheless reside within the pseudo-critical region of Figure \ref{fig:phase_gen}, where small disturbances can be strongly amplified.

+Incorporating the non-normality parameter $K$ alongside the spectral parameter $\beta$ thus elevates the risk assessment of remote triggering and suggests new diagnostic metrics -- such as transient growth bounds or local condition number estimates -- that could be derived from seismic data.